Rory’s Volcano Cake

-Individual chocolate cakes that burst with molten chocolate when you break into them with your fork—what's not to love?
+Individual chocolate cakes made with SCHARFFEN BERGER 70% Cacao Bittersweet chocolate that burst with molten chocolate when you break them open with your fork—what's not to love?

 To Make the Ganache

 1. Place chopped chocolate in a large stainless steel bowl and set aside.
 In a small saucepan, bring the cream to a boil over medium-low heat and pour over the chocolate.
 If using liquor, reduce in a small pan by about half and add to the chocolate mixture.
 Stir occasionally until melted.
 Refrigerate until cool enough to roll into balls (one per ramekin) using a rounded tablespoon (one ounce) of ganache.
 You may have a bit of ganache left over to use

 2. Heat oven to 350 degrees F. Butter the ramekins and arrange them on a baking sheet.
 Set aside.

 To Make the Cake Batter

 1. Place chocolates and butter in a large stainless steel bowl or the top of a double boiler and set over a pan of gently simmering water.
 Stir occasionally until melted and smooth.
 Set aside to cool.